5 Questions For Food Startups.

 I'd like to challenge a common start-up misconception that you don't need to consider branding until after you have your product.

 Branding is a process of self-discovery.
-It starts with insight and strategy and finishes with design.
-Insight and strategy inform product development as much as it forms the nucleus of a brand.
+It starts with insight and strategy and finishes with execution.
+Insight and strategy inform product development as much as they form the nucleus of a brand.
 Branding enables you to understand why you're in business in the first place.
 It brings clarity and purpose to what you are doing so that you know how to talk about your product the moment you start asking people to support it.

 Here are five questions that startups should answer to start developing the brand that will support their product from the start.